Key facts at a glance

 Factor UAE England Australia France India (HMA)

-Asset division Title-only: you keep what is in your name, full stop Full redistribution: court shares entire marital estate, including pre-marital assets Equitable redistribution: court considers contributions and future needs Community property for jointly acquired assets; separate property retained No automatic sharing; court has limited discretion under HMA 1955
+Asset division No automatic 50/50 split.
+Title is the starting point; the court weighs each spouse’s financial and non-financial contributions Full redistribution: court shares entire marital estate, including pre-marital assets Equitable redistribution: court considers contributions and future needs Community property for jointly acquired assets; separate property retained No automatic sharing; court has limited discretion under HMA 1955

 Pension No pension sharing orders available Pension sharing and earmarking orders available Superannuation splitting available No direct pension splitting; compensatory allowance may account for it No pension sharing orders